-- Weapons or items that mimic weapons, including but not limited to: (aerosol cans, scissors, mace, pepper spray, lighters, matches, firearms (including CCW permit holders) fireworks, pocket knives, knives, spiked bracelets, brass knuckles, martial arts weapons, stun guns, squirt guns, super soakers and wallet chains) or any item deemed dangerous or inappropriate
+- Weapons or items that mimic weapons, including but not limited to: (aerosol cans, scissors, lighters, matches, firearms (including CCW permit holders) fireworks, pocket knives, knives, spiked bracelets, brass knuckles, martial arts weapons, stun guns, squirt guns, super soakers and wallet chains) or any item deemed dangerous or inappropriate.

 - Wrapped gifts, packages or items

 - Any item or action that in the judgment of venue management may pose a safety hazard or diminish the enjoyment of an event by other guests.

 Shuttles will not run for most events.
 Check individual event pages for details approxiametly one week before the event.
 Ticketholders will receive a KNOW BEFORE YOU GO alert.